waii-ai/waii-mcp-hands-on-lab/lab-docs/config_file.md

 # MCP Server Configuration

-The MCP server configuration file (`config.json`) is a crucial component that tells Claude how to start and connect to your MCP server.
-This file should be placed in the `configs` directory of your project.
+The MCP server configuration file (`claude_desktop_config.json`) is a crucial component that tells Claude how to start and connect to your MCP server.
+We have placed template files in the `configs` directory of your project.

 ## Step 1: Update the Configuration File

-First, you'll need to update the configuration file in your project's `configs` directory.
+First, you'll need to update the `config.json` configuration file in your project's `configs` directory.
 Here's the structure you'll need to modify:

 ```json
 {